PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Conclusion

 \section{Conclusion}

-This paper investigated how to protect the copyright of prompts without relying on intermediate LLM outputs.
-We identified the limitations of existing prompt watermarking methods for practical usage and proposed \Name, a novel content-only auditing method that enabled copyright verification through content-level similarity. \Name embedded watermarks by optimizing the prompt, verification query, and signal mark, with optimization objectives defined by three key designs: cyclic output signals (effectiveness), auxiliary tokens (fidelity), and cover tokens (robustness).
-For copyright verification, \Name detected unauthorized use by applying a sliding-window approach to compare suspicious outputs with the signal mark.
-Experimental results demonstrated that \Name achieved high effectiveness (99.3\% average watermark similarity), strong distinctiveness (60.8\% improvement over the best baseline), high fidelity (accuracy degradation no greater than 0.58\%), robustness (resistance to three types of potential attacks), and superior computational efficiency (up to 98.1\% cost reduction), significantly outperforming existing methods.
+This paper investigated how to protect prompt copyright without relying on intermediate LLM outputs.
+We proposed \Name, a content-only auditing approach that verifies copyright through content-level similarity. \Name embedded watermarks by jointly optimizing the prompt, verification query, and signal mark, guided by three core designs: cyclic output signals (effectiveness), auxiliary tokens (fidelity), and cover tokens (robustness).
+For verification, \Name applied a sliding-window technique to detect unauthorized usage.
+Extensive experiments on benchmark datasets verified the effectiveness, distinctiveness, fidelity, robustness, and efficiency of our method.